 - Provisional rankings 14/10/2025

-The ASC 2026 UTA-Do is a partnership between UTA-Do and Wagon2Africa.
+The Advanced Skills Course (ASC) 2026 UTA-Do is a partnership between UTA-Do and Wagon2Africa.
 This initiative aims to address challenges faced by urban scholars and practitioners in Africa and foster interdisciplinary dialogue to amplify African perspectives within global urban discourse.
 Hosted by The Urban Centre in Addis Ababa, the ASC will offer a dedicated skills-building track for research and academic writing.

 The central theme of the ASC UTA-Do 2026 is the water-energy-food nexus, which will be explored across different dimensions.
 During a five-day program, each day is dedicated to a specific theme: